ITotalJustice/atmosphere-updater/README.md

 [toph](https://github.com/sudot0ph) for the design of the app icon, as well as the most icons used within the app!

-[Black Rabbit](https://github.com/BlackRabbit22) for the design of the plus icon!
+[Black Rabbit](https://github.com/BlackRabbit22) for the design of the plus and error icon (and the idea for this app)!

 [bandithedoge](https://github.com/bandithedoge) for the background!